NEW TO SKIING?... BOOK A FIRST TURNS BEGINNER PACKAGE & SAVE UP TO £250pp >>>

 Meribel ski resort

-Méribel ski map
+Méribel piste map

 Located in the heart of the Three Valleys (Les 3 Vallées), Méribel offers direct access to the largest interconnected ski area in the world.
 Positioned between Courchevel and Val Thorens, the resort acts as a central hub, allowing skiers to move seamlessly across the entire domain.
 The Méribel valley includes several villages (Méribel Centre, Méribel-Mottaret, Méribel Village, La Raffort and Les Allues), all connected by lifts and pistes.
 The ski terrain ranges from tree-lined slopes at lower altitude to high-alpine sectors above 2,900 m, offering a balanced mix of terrain for all levels.
 As well as its world-class skiing, Méribel is known for its traditional Alpine architecture and wide range of accommodation, including some of the best ski chalets in the Alps, making it a popular choice for both families and groups looking for a well-rounded ski holiday.